• Skip to primary navigation

 Droste Brownies Recipe

-Last updated on August 9, 2023 By Anna 2 Comments This post may contain affiliate links.
+Published: Aug 9, 2023 by Anna · This post may contain affiliate links · 2 Comments

 Growing up in Texas, our usual cocoa powder was natural style Hershey's.
 To get Dutch processed cocoa, we'd have to go to a specialty grocer where Droste was the only offering.
 I don't recall using it in anything back then, but I know it had a loyal following because there are so many requests for the Droste Brownies recipe, which was supposedly printed on the box.
 I haven't found any pictures of old boxes with the recipe, but I did try the version that's floating around.